Skip to main content

 Takes about 1.5 hours

-When working on these toilet roll crafts, we recommend that an adult does the cutting and hot gluing, while any little assistants take care of the painting and assembly.
+When working on these toilet roll crafts, we recommend leaving the cutting and hot gluing to an adult, if children are getting involved.
+Any little ones can take charge of the painting and decorating (i.e., the fun part).

 What you’ll need